matthakar/matthakar_machine_learning/README.md

 The images used for this script can be found here: https://www.kaggle.com/datasets/matthewhakar/vegetable-images

 * Disclaimer --> Since the best model had an accuracy of 95.89% on the testing dataset after 15 epochs, there is definitely room for improvement.
 Steps can be taken to further increase the accuracy of the model such as adjusting some of the hyper-parameters for future training sessions.
 However, the best way to improve the model would be to increase both the number and diversity of training and testing images.
-A softmax analysis could also be useful for determining where the model is most "confused."
-For example, the model may have a hard time differentiating between the red pepper and the red tomato images, so this is where most of the focus could then be applied when optimizing the model in the future.
+A softmax analysis can also help identify where the model encounters the most challenges.
+For instance, if the model struggles to distinguish between images of red peppers and red tomatoes, efforts can be concentrated on optimizing this specific differentiation in future iterations.